Chicken Souvlaki Pita Recipe: Easy Grilled Greek Sandwiches

 Instructions

-- Combine the marinade and the chicken in a plastic food bag, seal it then toss the bag to coat the chicken.
+- Combine the marinade and the chicken in a large zip top bag, work out excess air, seal it then toss the bag to coat the chicken (or use a non-reactive large bowl).
 Then place it in a refrigerator or cooler at least a few hours or overnight (overnight is best).

 - Make the Tzatziki Sauce by putting the cucumber and salt in a bowl.
 Let it stand for at least 20 minutes (this will draw out the water.)
 Squeeze out the excess water so the cucumber is as dry as possible.

-- Now, mix all of the Tzatziki Sauce ingredients (including the drained cucumber), cover and refrigerate until ready to use.
-Flavors marry here so make this ahead of time.
-Camp Cooking Tip: You can make the Tzatziki Sauce a day ahead and just keep it refrigerated until you are ready to serve.
+- Now, mix all of the Tzatziki Sauce ingredients (including the drained cucumber), cover and refrigerate in airtight container until ready to use.

-- Grill the chicken over a medium heat of a campfire, propane grill or charcoal grill.
+- Place chicken skewers on preheated grill over medium heat of a campfire, propane grill or charcoal grill (see *** Note).
+(If using wooden skewers, soak them in water about 30 minutes prior to grilling so they don't catch on fire during the grilling process.)
 The chicken should be grilled until the juices run clear or the meat reaches an internal temperature of 165 F degrees.
-The cook time depends on your altitude and thickness of chicken but it usually takes about 20 – 30 minutes to finish cooking.
-Camp Cooking Tip: When fire restrictions are in place I use my cast iron grill pan over a propane camp stove to grill meat.
+The cook time depends on your altitude and thickness of chicken but it usually takes about 10-20 minutes to finish cooking on skewers.

-- Remove the chicken from the grill and slice it into thin strips.
+- Remove the chicken from the grill (slice it into bite sized pieces if it was cooked in whole pieces.)

-- Assemble the pitas with toppings and Tzatziki Sauce, then serve immediately.
+- Assemble the pitas with your favorite toppings and yogurt sauce, then serve immediately.

 Notes